-Invitation to this course is made with Social Studies supervisor approval based upon teacher recommendation from the teacher of US History I Honors.
-It is strongly recommended that students have an 80% or better average in US History I Honors as well as the intention to sit for the Advanced Placement Exam.
+It is strongly recommended that students have a 75% or better average in US History I Honors as well as the intention to sit for the Advanced Placement Exam.
+Students not previously enrolled in US History I Honors, need to achieve a 90% or higher in US History I Accelerated or American Studies.
 Students who undertake this course are willing to meet the challenges of a college level study with extensive reading, intensive essay assignments and exams, and numerous reports and projects.
 Summer reading and projects are required.
 Registration for A.P. testing is strongly recommended.
 Dual Credit may be earned at Camden County College.